dart-lang/language/resources/type-system/inference.md

     `Stream<S>`.
   - If the function literal is marked `sync*` then the inferred return type is `Iterable<S>`.
-  - Otherwise, the inferred return type is `S`.
+  - Otherwise, _a synchronous non-generator function_, the inferred return
+    type is `S`.

 ## Local return type inference.